Welcome

 Farming

-Working in vegetable and fruit production, livestock management, and in the forest, participants engage in important and practical work alongside skilled and knowledgeable farmers and foresters.
-This work encourages a sense of self confidence and builds on Maine's traditional can-do attitude.
+Working in vegetable and fruit production, livestock management, and in the forest, participants engage in important and practical work alongside dedicated and knowledgeable farmers and foresters.
+This work fosters self confidence, and reflects Maine's traditional 'can-do' attitude.

 |